 Get Your Kicks Above Route 66

-History: Lt.
-Edward Beale, an officer in the U.S Army Topographical Corps was given orders in the 1850 s to survey a route coast to coast for a government funded wagon road along the 35th parallel.
-Lt Beale traveled through the present day Kingman area in 1857 and the wagon road was built in 1859.
+Lt.
+Edward Beale, an officer in the U.S Army Topographical Corps, was given orders in the 1850 s to survey a route coast to coast for a government-funded wagon road along the 35th parallel.
+Lt Beale traveled through the present-day Kingman area in 1857, and the wagon road was built in 1859.
 Interestingly enough is the fact that he used camels as pack animals.
-This test was to determine the animals suitability for military use in the desert.
-When the troops were called east due to the Civil War the idea was abandoned.
-Gold and silver was discovered in the area after the civil war and caused a surge in the population.
-Kingman, Arizona was founded in 1882 and named after Lewis Kingman who surveyed the Atlantic and Pacific right of way for the railroad Kingmans ultimate survival heavily depended on this ever important corridor of the railroad, Route 66 which followed much of the original wagon road and later Interstate 40 which replaced Route 66 and U.S. Highway 93 for those headed for Las Vegas.
-Kingman is on the longest uninterrupted stretch of Route 66 that remains which attracts many history buffs.
+This test was to determine the animals' suitability for military use in the desert.
+When the troops were called east due to the Civil War, the idea was abandoned.
+Gold and silver were discovered in the area after the civil war and caused a surge in the population.
+Kingman, Arizona was founded in 1882 and named after Lewis Kingman who surveyed the Atlantic and Pacific right of way for the railroad.
+Kingman's ultimate survival heavily depended on this ever-important corridor of the railroad, Route 66, which followed much of the original wagon road, and later Interstate 40, which replaced Route 66 and U.S. Highway 93 for those headed for Las Vegas.
+Kingman is on the longest uninterrupted stretch of Route 66 that remains, which attracts many history buffs.

-Overview: Kingman lies between the Cerbat and Hualapai mountain ranges.
-Central to Kingman are the Stockton Hills.
-The Stockton Hills were home to many silver mines in the 1880s and this entire area has been preserved as a park.
-Central to the parks interest are the deep rutted wagon trails present from the heavily laden ore wagons headed out of the hills for the smelter.
+Kingman lies between the Cerbat and Hualapai mountain ranges.
+Central to Kingman is the Stockton Hills.
+The Stockton Hills were home to many silver mines in the 1880s, and this entire area has been preserved as a park.
+Central to the park's interest is the deeply rutted wagon trails present from the heavily laden ore wagons headed out of the hills for the smelter.
 The surrounding white cliffs of Stockton Hills offer total isolation from the city.